 How big is a Jumbo Mortgage?

 At what price does a mortgage exceed conventional/conforming and cross over into jumbo?
 It varies by state and even county.
 The FHFA sets the conforming loan limit size for different areas on an annual basis, though it changes infrequently.
-In fact, the 2021 maximum limit for one-unit properties is $548,240 and the High Balance Nationwide Loan Limit (most notably in high-cost areas) is $822,375.
-Any Loan amount above that would be considered Jumbo.
+In fact, the 2023 maximum conventional limit for one-unit properties is $726,200.
+Any loan amount above that would be considered Jumbo.